oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/README.md

 You can download it by right clicking on [this link](../common/assets/mobile/Cafe_Supremo.apk).
 Select "Save link as..." to download and save it to your local PC.
 Follow below instructions to install the mobile application.

-1. Connect your device to your computer and copy an Android APK file called “Café Supremo.apk” to SD card or internal storage of your device.
+1. Connect your device to your computer and copy an Android APK file called “Cafe_Supremo.apk” to SD card or internal storage of your device.

 ![](../common/images/mobile/401-Install_App_1.png)